B-UMMI/chewBBACA/README.md

 The `logging_info.txt` contains summary information about the allele calling process.

-If the `--output-unclassified` parameter is provided, the process will create a Fasta file with the DNA sequences of the distinct CDS that were not classified.
+If the `--output-unclassified` parameter is provided, the process will create a FASTA file with the DNA sequences of the distinct CDS that were not classified.

-If the `--output-missing` parameter is provided, the process will create a Fasta file with the DNA sequences of the CDS classified as PLOT3, PLOT5, LOTSC, NIPH, NIPHEM, ALM and ASM.
+If the `--output-missing` parameter is provided, the process will create a FASTA file with the DNA sequences of the CDS classified as PLOT3, PLOT5, LOTSC, NIPH, NIPHEM, ALM and ASM.

 If the `--hash-profiles` parameter is provided, the process will use the provided hash algorithm to create a TSV file with hashed profiles (each allele identifier is substituted by the hash of the DNA sequence).